How long does it take to change someone’s mind?

 The answer, of course – like so many answers to questions about people – is:

-(We’re difficult like that, which is what makes us so fascinating.)
+Yep, people are difficult like that, which is what makes ’em so fascinating.

-In marketing, the size of the gap between getting your prospect’s attention and changing their mind (the moment when they take an action like clicking or buying) depends on many things.
+In marketing, the size of the gap between A) getting your prospect’s attention and B) changing their mind (the moment when they take an action like clicking or buying) depends on a number of things.

-In her new book ‘The Right Story – A Brief Guide To Changing The World’, business consultant Bernadette Jiwa talks about how we can close this gap:
+In her new book ‘The Right Story – A Brief Guide To Changing The World’, storytelling advisor & business consultant Bernadette Jiwa talks about how we can close this gap:

 The time between attention and action is what I call the Change Gap.